sheilsarda/SDE_Interview_Prep/FSM_cpp/README.md

+# CPP Solution Docs

+- Compile / build program by running `make all` in the directory containing `main.cpp`; this step assumes you have `C++` build tools installed (`C++17` preferred)
+- Run program `garageDoor` from the command line through `./garageDoor`
+- Input trigger for the garage door remote can be provided by typing any character or sequence on your keyboard and hitting `Enter`
+- Safety function can be triggered by typing `safety` in the command line as the door is closing
+- Exit loop by typing `exit` in the command line

 # Remedy Robotics Technical Screen

 We designed these questions to help us understand your proficiency with programming as well as your problem solving abilities.